CATALOGUE RAISONNÉ

 Would you like to download the images now?

-In the second (1960) and third (1997) editions of the book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ), on page 126, Rudolf Schott writes about the
+In the second (1960) and third (1997) editions, p.
+126, of his book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ), Rudolf Schott writes about the paintings

-paintings: "Bô Yin Râ painted these compositions in Görlitz (approximately 1920 to 1922) for himself and those close to him who understood." (p.
-126).
+Worlds: "Bô Yin Râ painted these compositions in Görlitz (approximately 1920 to 1922) for himself and those close to him who understood."
 This information was valid for many decades.

-The latest research in the Görlitz archives allows the completion date to be placed in May 1921, as an exhibition by the Jakob-Böhme-Bund, which also included the Worlds series, was opened in that month.
-(Source: Magische Blätter April 2020, S. 137ff).
+Based on recent research in the Görlitz archives, the latest possible completion date can be dated to May 1921, as in that month an exhibition of the Jakob-Böhme-Bund (Jakob Böhme Association) in Görlitz – including the Worlds series – was opened.
+(Magische Blätter April 2020, S. 137ff).

-In the Magischen Blättern (Monthly Issue November 2022, p.
+In the Magische Blätter (Monthly Issue November 2022, p.
 28ff), we learn from the Swedish Bô Yin Râ Foundation that all the Worlds paintings were sold to Sweden "around 1920".
 In the spring of 1952, they were brought to Switzerland, where they remain to this day.
 In 1956, the second edition of Worlds of Spirit was published by Kober Verlag with new illustrations.
-Based on the artist's biographical data, it can be concluded that he never saw the Worlds cycle again after the Görlitz exhibition in May 1921.
+Based on the artist's biographical data, it appears that he never saw the Worlds cycle again after the Görlitz exhibition in May 1921.

 To the images of the